Culture+

 From reactive complaints to proactive prevention systems.

-"The question is no longer whether to act — but whether existing measures meet the positive duty requirements and are genuinely sufficient."
+"The question is no longer whether to act — but whether existing measures meet the positive duty standard and are genuinely sufficient."

 Request a conversation